Find your local bureau

 • assessing someone for a professional or trade qualification.

-Religious discrimination by organisations providing goods or services
+Religious discrimination when providing goods, facilities or services

-It's against the law for anyone providing goods or services directly to the public to discriminate because of religion or belief.
-The law applies to businesses, charities and public bodies such as government agencies, local authorities, education and health facilities.
+It's against the law for anyone providing goods, facilities or services directly to the public to discriminate because of religion or belief.

-Examples of organisations which provide goods or services include:
+Examples of organisations which provide goods, facilities or services include:

 • pubs, restaurants and hotels